 It is important to avoid contracting herpes during pregnancy.
 A first episode during pregnancy can create a greater risk of transmission to a newborn.

+Fortunately, it is rare for women with genital herpes to infect their babies.
 If you know that you have genital herpes before becoming pregnant, your physician will monitor your condition throughout your pregnancy.
 If you have an active outbreak at the time of delivery, a C-section may be recommended.
 Depending on individual diagnosis, though, the American Congress of Obstetricians and Gynecologists endorses suppressive therapy to reduce the frequency of C-section.
-Fortunately, the infection of an infant is rare among women with genital herpes.